Being a Vegetarian FAQ

 Vegetarians don’t eat the flesh of any animals be they mammals, birds or fish.
 In addition Vegans don’t eat any animal products such as milk, cheese and eggs.
 Lacto-ovo-vegetarians include dairy products and eggs as part of their diet.

-Note: For the purposes of our Vegetarian Directory, restaurants are classified as vegan if they have no meat, fish, eggs, or dairy (except the option of cream for coffee or cheese as an optional garnish) on the menu.
+Note: For the purposes of our Veg Guide, restaurants are classified as vegan if they have no meat, fish, eggs, or dairy (except the option of cream for coffee or cheese as an optional garnish) on the menu.
 Honey is not taken into consideration.

 Do vegans eat honey?

 Honey is not vegan according to the Vegan Society’s official definition.
-But it is not the most important food to give up.
-The key to being vegan is dropping eggs and diary, as the modern production of these foods is extremely inhumane and environmentally damaging.
 Honey can be substituted with maple syrup, rice syrup or agave nectar.
 Some people who identify with being vegan still eat honey.

 Do these words derive from the word “vegetable”?